lignumsystem/lignum-core/README.md

 	+ stl-lignum: Implementatetation of the elementry tree units in LIGNUM
 	+ stl-voxelspace: VoxelSpace implementation
 	+ LEngine: L-system implementation
+ 	+ XMLTree: XML representation of the Lignum tree
 	+ qt-workbench: The LignumWB GUI implementation

 # Requirements